 The regression analysis you did for your environmental science class?
 Data Science!
 That analysis of your company's revenues where you also forecasted it for the next 4 quarters?
 Data Science!

 Phase #2: The measure phase is all about testing your viability as a Data Scientist.
 And the only way to test this is by applying to jobs, and measuring outcomes.

 You should NOT go back to school until you’ve applied to a few jobs and seen what happened.

 Did you get interviews?
 If yes, great - maybe you don’t need to go to school.
 And if not, are your portfolio projects okay?
 Have you tried cold-emailing recruiters and hiring managers instead of applying via online job portals,which are effectively blackholes for time and energy?

 Got interviews, but failed them?
-Great, you're now in the learn phase!
+Great, you're now ready for Phase 3.